s-blu/obsidian-remember-scrollposition/README.md

 - The scroll position save is an estimation, not a perfect match
 - This plugin is untested for mobile devices and will probably not work.

+## Installing the Plugin

+Search for "Remember Scrollposition" in the Obsidian Community Plugins.

-## Manually installing the plugin
+### Manually installing the plugin

-Remember Scrollposition is not yet available through Obsidian directly.

 - Copy over `main.js`, `styles.css`, `manifest.json` from [releases](https://github.com/s-blu/obsidian-remember-scrollposition/releases) to your vault `VaultFolder/.obsidian/plugins/remember-scrollposition/`.